Dretch/monomer-flatpak-example/README.md

 ![Screenshot](readme/screenshot.png)

 ## Current Status
 The basic app is working as a Flatpak and has also been published onto [Flathub](https://flathub.org/apps/details/io.github.Dretch.MonomerFlatpakExample).
-No Portals demo yet.
+The app includes a basic portals demo.

 ## How It Works
 - A patched version of [cabal-flatpak](https://hub.darcs.net/Dretch/cabal-flatpak) is used to generate the basic Flatpak manifest.